Bicycle frame: Road and triathlon bicycles

+Remco Evenepoel, at the 2022 Vuelta España, riding a time-trial bicycle with aerodynamic deep wheels, a disc wheel on the rear, and aero bars, performing what's called an 'Aero-tuck'.

 Triathlon- or time-trial-specific frames rotate the rider forward around the axis of the bottom bracket of the bicycle as compared to the standard road bicycle frame.
 This is in order to put the rider in an even lower, more aerodynamic position.
 While handling and stability is reduced, these bicycles are designed to be ridden in environments with less group riding aspects.
 These frames tend to have steep seat-tube angles and low head tubes, and shorter wheelbase for the correct reach from the saddle to the handlebar.
 Additionally, since they are not governed by the UCI, some triathlon bicycles, such as the Zipp 2001, Cheetah and Softride, have non-traditional frame layouts, which can produce better aerodynamics.

 Track bicycles

 Track frames have much in common with road and time trial frames, but come with horizontal, rear-facing, rear fork ends, rather than dropouts, to allow one to adjust the position of the rear wheel horizontally to set the proper chain tension.
 Rear hub spacing is 120 mm rather than 130 mm or more for road frames.
 Bottom bracket drop is smaller, typically 50–60 mm.
 Also the seat tube angle is steeper than on road racing bikes.

-Alskar Design Design of a modern carbon full suspension mountain bike frame.
+A full-suspension carbon mountain bike frame.